-You can also add multiple definitions to a variable, using them as a way to override variables on a target.
-For more information see the online Help.
+You can also add multiple alternate definitions to a variable, using them as a way to override variables on a target.
+For more information see the Help system.

 This is not necessarily better nor worse than the other method for overriding variable definitions described above.
 It is simply another alternative.